Wiese2007/Bastioneers/README.md

 ### Bastioneers
 A new race mod for Stonehearth!
+Find this wonderful game on steam or go to http://www.stonehearth.net/

 ## What is it?
   Bastioneers a curious new race to the world of Stonehearth.
 Commanding these little creatures will be a unique, more challenging experience than you will get from any normal old human.
 Should you be up to the challenge, you'll discover the Bastioneers to be quite intriguing.